To Improve CEPH performance for VMware, Install SSDs in VMware hosts, NOT OSD hosts.

 Below are latency and throughput charts for a standard Iometer test when an Intel NVME SSD was used as a cache device in an OSD server versus when the same SSD was used as cache device in a VMware host with VirtuCache.

-3 ESXi hosts running ESXi 6.7 connected to CEPH over iSCSI (6 OSD servers + 3 MON & iSCSI gateway servers).
+The test setup had 2 ESXi hosts running ESXi 6.7 connected to CEPH over iSCSI (6 OSD servers + 3 MON servers + 3 iSCSI gateway servers).
 Iometer test was run in only one VM.

-Option 1 – Intel P4600 NVME SSD in each CEPH OSD server, to cache reads and writes.
+Option 1 – Two Intel P4600 NVME SSDs were installed in each CEPH OSD server (SUSE12.2), one to cache reads and another to journal the writes.
 Read caching on the OSD server was done using Intel CAS software.
-Write caching with CEPH journaling.
+Writes were natively journaled to the SSD in CEPH.

 Option 2 –VirtuCache was installed in each ESXi 6.7 host, caching reads and writes to an Intel P4600 NVME SSD installed in the same ESXi host.